adobe/wskdebug/README.md

 Debugging options:
   -p, --port       Debug port exposed from container that debugging clients connect to.
-                   Defaults to -P/--internal-port if set or standard debug port of the kind.
+                   Defaults to --internal-port if set or standard debug port of the kind.
                    Node.js arguments --inspect and co. can be used too.           [number] --internal-port  Actual debug port inside the container.
-Must match port opened by -C/--command.
+Must match port opened by --command.
 Defaults to standard debug port of kind.            [number] --command        Custom container command that enables debugging                [string] --docker-args    Additional docker run arguments for container.
 Must be quoted and start with space: 'wskdebug --docker-args " -e key=var" myaction'    [string]